ToruNiina/Boost.toml/README.md

 ### formatting toml data

-If you pass a `toml::table` to `toml::format`, it prints a TOML file considering the `toml::table` as a root object.
+If you pass a `toml::table` to `toml::format`, it prints a TOML file considering the passed `toml::table` as a root object.

 ```cpp
 toml::table tab;